spencermamer/task-graphdeps/README.md

 ```python
 python graphdeps.py TASKFILTER
 ```
-where `TASKFILTER` is the same as the arguments you would send to `task` to filter your tasks.
+where `TASKFILTER` is the same as the arguments you would pass to `task` when filtering.

 Example:
 ```python